Verify Kryptos K4 Yourself

 What would falsify this

-A closed mechanism claim should be able to state clearly what would prove it wrong:
+A reconstruction worth taking seriously should state clearly what would prove it wrong:

 Confirmation of any plaintext letter inconsistent with the proposed string at its verified position.
 Release of original coding records showing R values that contradict the published table.
 Demonstration that lane = ((i − 2) mod 14) + 1 fails at any position.
 Identification of a position where R ≠ (C − P) mod 26.
 Discovery of a tableau-side letter at any (row, column) that does not match the published helper packet (cap WXZK, Y row, Z row, footer shelf).